 Iowa coach Kirk Ferentz said after last Saturday's 17-13 victory over Ball State that his staff would take a hard look at why the running game was struggling.

 The Hawkeyes rallied to beat Ball State and improved to 2-0.
-WHO-TV

 "I'm sure coach Ferentz will get on that, and I'm sure the offensive line is ready to address that," Rudock said Tuesday.
 "Obviously, here at Iowa we like to run the ball.
 That's apparent.
 The five guys up front, we'll figure it out.
 We'll get it going and run the ball well."